 The Instrumental program is open to any student with instrumental training, or interest in learning a musical instrument, who can fulfill performance and attendance requirements.
 The students spend the first 10-12 weeks of school in marching band activities, performing for athletic and community events; this is preceded by a one week band camp held at the high school.
 Attendance at all marching band performances, and band camp is required.
 Following marching band, students audition for placement in Symphonic Band, where the remainder of the year is spent rehearsing and performing music of various periods of styles for both individual improvement and to prepare programs appropriate to the season.
 During this period, individual attention is given to such elements of instrumental performance as tone production, scales, technical exercises, intonation and musical expression.
 Attendance at all band functions is required.

-Placement in either Concert Choir, Symphonic Choir, or Assembly Singers will be based on results of a placement audition with the instructors which rates voice quality, range, tonal accuracy, general attitude and interest.
+Placement in either Symphonic Choir or Assembly Singers will be based on results of a placement audition with the instructors which rates voice quality, range, tonal accuracy, general attitude and interest.
+Freshmen may be auditioned by instructor invitation.